 Health e(fx) can help.
 Offering a leading compliance, analytics and workforce solution, Health e(fx) allows companies to track their compliance considerations and coverage options no matter where they do business.

-Health e(fx) can support companies trying to navigate the California state mandate by offering:
+Companies trying to navigate the California state mandate will need support with:

 - State configuration and setup